fecgov/FEC/feature_sets/advanced_data_tables.md

   - :wrench: Make the filter panel modal take up the full screen to open & close.
   - :wrench: Make it more obvious how to get out of the filter panel and apply the filters at any point

-- :large_orange_diamond: PROBLEM: Some users struggled editing pre-filled date text or text they had entered in the date fields. [tested 6-9](https://github.com/18F/FEC/blob/master/test_scripts/2016-6-9.md) :construction: `to be issued`
+- :large_orange_diamond: PROBLEM: Some users struggled editing pre-filled date text or text they had entered in the date fields. [tested 6-9](https://github.com/18F/FEC/blob/master/test_scripts/2016-6-9.md) [issue: open-1727](https://github.com/18F/openFEC/issues/1727)

   - :wrench: Alter way for users enter information in date fields